fra0074/dice-game/README.md

 # dice-game
-A simple dice game writte in javascript
+A simple dice game written in javascript